petr-kus/pytest-in-robotframework/README.md

 #The Example of usage  - suite_name.robot file

 *** Settings ***
-Documentation     Proof of Concept integration PyTest under hood of Roboto Framework Library  TestExperiment.py
+Documentation     Proof of Concept integration pytest under the hood of Robot Framework Library  TestExperiment.py